reactos/reactos/CONTRIBUTING.md

 There are several ways to contribute to ReactOS.
 You can [make a donation](https://reactos.org/donate/), [file a bug report](https://jira.reactos.org/), [add documentation to our wiki](https://reactos.org/wiki) or submit a code contribution.
 This document focuses on our guidelines for submitting code contributions.

 > [!CAUTION]
-> If you have worked with private Windows source code, or contributed to projects derived from such code, we cannot accept contributions from you in any area related to that work. **Leaked Windows source code is considered private.**
+> If you have worked with private Windows source code, or contributed to projects derived from such code, we cannot accept contributions from you in any area related to that work. **Leaked Windows source code and the Windows Research Kernel (WRK) are considered private.**
 >
 > Publicly available information, including documentation, headers, and patents, may be used for research purposes.